 On parsing, an element is missing

-IF an intiator is defined AND dfdl:emptyValueDelimiterPolicy is 'initiator' or 'both' but the initiator is not found in the data stream.
-OR the content region in the data stream is empty.
+IF an initiator is defined AND dfdl:emptyValueDelimiterPolicy is 'initiator' or 'both' but the initiator is not found in the data stream.
+OR the content region (which can be either the SimpleContent region or the ComplexContent region defined in Section 9.2) in the data stream is empty.

-.

-On unparsing, an element is missing if it is not in the infoset.
+n unparsing, an element is missing if it is not in the infoset.

 Definition 'is nil'